Investigation Guide

 Best sites to review first

-For social media searches, these are the two services I recommend reviewing first — both provide identity context that makes narrowing a platform search significantly more efficient.
+For social media searches, these are the two services I recommend reviewing first.
+Both provide identity context that makes narrowing a platform search significantly more efficient, and both sometimes include social profile links directly.

 Service Why people use it Best fit

-Instant Checkmate Aggregates identity context including address, age, and relatives — useful for establishing the filters needed to narrow same-name social media results; sometimes includes social profile links directly Quick first-pass identity anchoring before platform searching
+Instant Checkmate Aggregates identity context including address, age, and relatives, useful for establishing filters to narrow same-name social results; sometimes includes social profile links directly Quick first-pass identity anchoring before platform searching

-TruthFinder Broader report-style context including employer, relatives, and associated accounts — useful for building the complete identity picture before or alongside social media searching Expanded identity context for more thorough social media verification
+TruthFinder Broader report-style context including employer, relatives, and associated accounts, useful for building a complete identity picture before or alongside social media searching Expanded identity context for social media verification

 These services are not consumer reporting agencies.
 Do not use them for employment, tenant screening, insurance, or any FCRA-regulated purpose.